Asynchronous Multi-Node Bus (AMNB)¶

 you must copy the result into your own storage!

-Do not use RF_CALL_BLOCKING
+Do not use requests in the main function!

 node.update()